cckmwong-data/customer_segmentation/README.md

 ## Highlights

 - Fully automated from raw data to dashboard insights
+- Cloud-native design using BigQuery + Power BI
 - Real-world use of mixed-type clustering with K-Prototypes
-- CI/CD-ready pipeline with GitHub Actions
-- Cloud-native design using BigQuery + Power BI
 - Business-friendly, scalable, and no manual refreshes required

 ---